7 Easy Tips to Keep Dry Lips Moisturized During Winter

 We recommend a natural option like shea butter instead of lip products that use harsh ingredients.

-Avoid Licking Your Lips
+Avoid Lip Licking

 It may seem like a good idea to lick your lips when they are feeling dry and chapped, but trust me, this will only make the situation worse.
+Lip licking can actually strip away the natural oils and moisture from your lips, making them even more prone to dryness and cracking.

 Saliva is quite drying on the lips and can cause them to become even more cracked and irritated.
 In addition, licking your lips can also increase your risk of getting a cold sore, which is never fun!